A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: k2l -Cast Abstraction

-Among the many possible implementations of \kl-cast, this section presents a quorum-based\footnote{ In this paper, a quorum is a set of processes that (at the implementation level) ur-broadcast the same \imp.
+Among the many possible ways of implementing \kl-cast, this section presents a quorum-based\footnote{ In this paper, a quorum is a set of processes that (at the implementation level) ur-broadcast the same \imp.
 This definition takes quorums in their ordinary sense.
 In a deliberative assembly, a quorum is the minimum number of members that must vote the same way for an irrevocable decision to be taken.
 Let us notice that this definition does not require quorum intersection.
 However, if quorums have a size greater than $\frac{n+\tb}{2}$, the intersection of any two quorums contains, despite Byzantine processes, at least one correct process~\cite{B87,R18}.} signature-free implementation\footnote{Another \kl-cast implementation, which uses digital signatures and allows to reach optimal values for \kld and \lgd, is presented in Section~\ref{sec:sb-klcast}.} of the abstraction.
-To overcome the disruption caused by Byzantine processes and message losses from the MA, our algorithm disseminates \imps to capture each process's perception of the system's state, and relies on \emph{two thresholds} to drive this dissemination and decide delivery (a pattern also found for instance in Bracha's BRB algorithm~\cite{B87}): \begin{itemize} \item A first threshold, \qd, triggers the delivery of an \app $m$ when enough \imps have been received for $m$. \item A second threshold, \qf, which is lower than \qd, controls how \imps messages are forwarded during the algorithm's execution. \end{itemize}
+To overcome the disruption caused by Byzantine processes and message losses from the MA, our algorithm uses the ur-broadcast primitive (cf. our communication model in Sec.~\ref{sec-model}) to accumulate and forward \EndorseMsgs before deciding whether to deliver.
+Forwarding and delivery are triggered by \emph{two thresholds} (a pattern also found, for instance, in Bracha's BRB algorithm~\cite{B87}): \begin{itemize} \item A first threshold, \qd, triggers the delivery of an \app $m$ when enough \EndorseMsgs supporting $m$ have been received. \item A second threshold, \qf, which is lower than \qd, controls how \EndorseMsgs are forwarded during the algorithm's execution. \end{itemize}

-The forwarding mechanism driven by $\qf$ is instrumental in ensuring the \kl-cast properties of the algorithm.
-Forwarding creates a phase transition in which, as soon as some critical ``mass'' of agreeing \imps accumulates within the system, a chain reaction ensures that a minimum number of correct processes eventually \kl-deliver the corresponding \app.
-Concretely, our algorithm takes the form of an object (\sfklcast, Algorithm~\ref{alg:sf-klcast}), instantiated using the function $\sfklcast(\qd,\qf,\single)$ according to three input parameters:
+Forwarding, which is controlled by \qf, amplifies how correct processes react to \EndorseMsgs, and is instrumental to ensure the algorithm's liveness.
+As soon as some critical ``mass'' of agreeing \EndorseMsgs accumulates within the system, forwarding triggers a chain reaction which guarantees that a minimum number of correct processes eventually \kl-deliver the corresponding \app.